sumantechnologies/ST_GPS-Map-Demo/README.md

 Hi Friends,

-We are here to show you demo of GPS Map with the MAP Fragment and Support MAP Fragemnt.
+We are here to show you demo of GPS Map with the MAP Fragment and Support MAP Fragement.

 It is also demo of tab layout.